ashworthpayne/4in6net/README.md

 # 4in6net
-ForensicsNet repository
+ForensicsNet repository.
-Look in fortigate
+Look in /fortigate